My Yoga & Movement Story

 Becoming an Experienced Yoga Teacher & RYT 300 Yoga Teacher

 In December of 2018, I was hired by The Lodge at Woodloch as an Advanced Yoga Teacher, which is one of the top 10 destination spas in the country.
-Their goal is to revitalize and refresh people despite the modern chaos and business of life by offering a hidden oasis in the beautiful forests and mountains of Hawley, PA.
-I taught hundreds and hundreds of students yoga.
+In 2019, I taught hundreds and hundreds of students yoga.
 It was truly an honor to serve the people who walked into this spa and needed time away to destress, process, heal, and reconnect with themselves.
 I was honored to be part of that process with our guests.
+Also in 2019, I completed my 300-Hour Foundations in Yoga Therapy training with Inner Peace Yoga Therapy.
+I’m now an experienced 500-hour yoga teacher, having taught over 1,000 classes.

-In 2019, I began my 300-Hour Foundations in Yoga Therapy training with Inner Peace Yoga Therapy, which is a step into the IAYT-accredited 800-Hour yoga therapy certification program.
-I hope to become a yoga therapist as well as eventually get a master’s degree in holistic mental health counseling at Salve Regina University in Rhode Island so I can blend both Eastern and Western modules for healing for people who want to find hope.
+In 2020, I moved to Rhode Island to get a master’s degree in holistic mental health counseling at Salve Regina University so I can blend both Eastern and Western modules for healing for people who want to find hope.

 My story has been rewritten.
 And so can yours.